 If an animated layer is hidden outside of the animation editor it will be made visible when it's animated.
 This is useful for overlays where you might want to hide them when you are not working on them.
 You can also "animate" visibility as part of animating other properties.
 This is useful if you want to make layers not clickable when hidden.
 If you animate a layer to be visible, it will be made visible at the start of the animation.
 And conversely if you animate the layer to be hidden, it will be hidden at the end of the animation.
 So you might animate opacity to 0 and visibility to hidden so the layer fades out and is not clickable at the end of the animation.

 You might want to animate a layer from the side of the artboard.
 In Sketch, If you place the layer outside the artboard, it will be removed from the artboard.
 To get around this, the off-artboard button puts the layer 1 pixel from the edge of the artboard.
 To use it, select the layer and press on one of the blue rectangles.

-To create an animated symbol, select the symbol's artboard and create a layer link with an animation action.
-To create a screen transition for a buttons create a layer link on the symbol instance and link to another artboard.
+To create an animated symbol, select the symbol master's artboard and create a layer link with an animation action.
+To create a screen transition for a button create a layer link on the symbol instance and link to another artboard.

-There are two ways to create overlays in Protowire.
-You can animate layers within the artboard or you can put the overlay on a separate artboard.
-The advantage with the second approach is that you can keep the overlay visible all the time and multiple artboards can use the overlay animation.
-Normally in Sketch when you create overlays the second way you convert the base artboard to a symbol and use it as a background to the overlay.
-When you create a link to another artboard and that artboard has a symbol instance the same size as itself and the symbol master is on the same page, it will be treated as an overlay animation rather than a screen transition.
-Multiple artboards can link to that overlay artboard making use of the same overlay animation.
+There are two ways to create overlays.
+You can animate layers within an artboard or you can put the overlay on a separate artboard.
+The advantage with the second approach is that you can keep the overlay visible at all times and multiple artboards can use the same overlay.
+To set it up you need to convert the artboard that the overlay sits on top of to a symbol and then place an instance of this symbol on a new artboard.
+Next place your overlay on top.
+When you link to this artboard, Protowire will automatically treat it as a layer animation.
+Multiple artboards can link to this overlay artboard making use of the same overlay animation.